jazzband/wagtailmenus/README.md

 ### <a id="defining-main-menu-items"></a>1.
 Defining root-level main menu items in the CMS

 1. Log into the Wagtail CMS for your project (as a superuser).
-2. Click on `Settings` in the side menu to access the options in there, then select `Main menu`.
+2. Click on **Settings** in the side menu to access the options in there, then select **Main menu**.
-3. You'll be automatically redirected to the `Main menu` edit page for the current site (or the 'default' site, if the current site cannot be identified).
+3. You'll be automatically redirected to the an edit page for the current site (or the 'default' site, if the current site cannot be identified).
 For multi-site projects, a 'site switcher' will appear in the top right, allowing you to edit main menus for each site.
 4. Use the **MENU ITEMS** inline panel to define the root-level items, and save your changes when finished.

 ### <a id="defining-flat-menus"></a>2.
 Defining flat menus in the CMS